 She served as President of the National Asian Pacific American Bar Association (NAPABA), representing more than 60,000 Asian American attorneys and 80 local, state and national bar associations.
 She led NAPABA during its advocacy efforts and amicus briefs to SCOTUS on immigration issues and initiated programs for minority women in the profession and lawyers’ self-care/mental health.
 She was also President of the Southern California Chinese Lawyers Association, which awarded her its inaugural Trailblazer award based on achievements in her legal career, championing of issues affecting immigrants and other marginalized communities, and overall dedication to the APA community.
 She currently serves on the Board of Directors for Loyola Law School, LA and received its Board of Governors Grand Reunion alumni award, and serves as a board member of the National Association of Women Lawyers.
 She was a Commissioner on the ABA Commission on Women in the Profession and a board member of the Asian Pacific Community Fund, which helps fund Los Angeles API non-profits.

 Chang has led high profile pro bono impact litigation for national non-profits, on issues concerning reproductive justice, racial profiling, and immigrant business rights.
+Specifically, on behalf of Asian Americans Advancing Justice – Los Angeles, she advocated and challenged the constitutionality of a proposed ordinance that could have restricted the use of Asian characters on business signs in the City of Monterey Park, California.
 She was featured in, “An Asian American Family’s Story of intergenerational Courage,” by AARP and “Opening the Door: Personal Stories of Groundbreaking Los Angeles Lawyers and Judges” for LA Law Library’s Pro Bono Week, sponsored by Cal Humanities.
-Ms. Chang has also been featured in the Los Angeles Business Journal, Above the Law, Ms. JD, The American Lawyer, the ABA Journal, Best Lawyers, Diversity Journal, Diversity Executive, the Daily Journal and other legal publications.
-She is a frequent speaker and presenter at many national and local professional, bar association, and community events.
+Ms. Chang has also been featured in the Los Angeles Business Journal, Above the Law, Ms. JD, The American Lawyer, the ABA Journal, Best Lawyers, Diversity Journal, the LA times, Diversity Executive, the Daily Journal and other legal publications.
+She is a frequent speaker and presenter at numerous national and local professional, bar association, and community events.